-Here’s the thing: Your prodigious 3.75 GPA and 750 GMAT score won’t be enough in themselves to get you into the top business schools because as a management consultant you are a member of one of the largest pools of would-be MBAs.
+Here’s the thing: your prodigious 3.75 GPA and 750 GMAT score won’t be enough in themselves to get you into the top business schools, because as a management consultant, you are a member of one of the largest pools of would-be MBAs.
 You will face fierce competition in the admissions sweepstakes.

 Your challenge will be even greater if you are a self-employed consultant.
-Frankly, admissions committees may need persuading that you do in fact run your own small business – that “consultant” isn’t just a euphemism for “unemployed.”
+Frankly, admissions committees might need persuading that you do in fact run your own small business – that “consultant” isn’t just a euphemism for “unemployed.”
 Convince them through your essays by spelling out in greater detail the real impact you’ve had on each of your clients: describe concrete, specific accomplishments vividly, and back them up with numbers.
 Clearly, the self-employed consultant is an entrepreneur – with all the cross-functional, leadership, and decision-making responsibility that term implies.
 Make the adcoms see this and believe it.

 Tips for highlighting your uniqueness in the overcrowded pool of management consulting MBA applicants

-- Professional or career-related uniqueness in MBA admissions
+- Professional or career-related uniqueness

-- Service-related or personal uniqueness in MBA admissions
+- Service-related or personal uniqueness

-Professional or career-related uniqueness in MBA admissions
+Professional or career-related uniqueness

-This may be the hardest area for you to differentiate yourself in because most of the consultants you are competing against will have experiences similar to yours.
+This might be the hardest area for you to differentiate yourself in because most of the consultants you are competing against will have experiences similar to yours.
 But don’t despair.
 Even here, establishing your professional uniqueness is eminently feasible.
 Focus on your or your firm’s consulting niche, your leadership experiences, and your goals.

 We’re not advocating that you conjure up unusual career goals just to impress the adcoms.
-We are suggesting that you really examine your goals and make sure they are more than just “make partner at Bain.”
+We’re suggesting that you really examine your goals and make sure they are more than just “make partner at Bain.”
 Many of your fellow consultant-applicants will make exactly this mistake: vagueness.
-If your goal is to create a new kind of “middle-tier” consulting model for small-cap firms or to apply a new analysis model in an untried part of the world – by all means, spell this out.
+If your goal is to create a new kind of “middle-tier” consulting model for small-cap firms or to apply a new analysis model in an untried part of the world, by all means, spell this out.
 Provided your goals make sense given your experience, “niche-ifying” them in this way can enhance the seriousness and distinctiveness of your application.

-Service-related or personal uniqueness in MBA admissions
+Service-related or personal uniqueness

-This broad group of uniqueness factors can encompass everything from your hobbies and personal obstacles overcome to your volunteer work with civic, philanthropic, religious, or sports organizations.
+This broad group of uniqueness factors can encompass everything from your hobbies and personal obstacles you’ve overcome to your volunteer work with civic, philanthropic, religious, or sports organizations.
 Many times, applicants who have trouble making their professional experiences stand out find that their community activities or personal backgrounds come to the rescue.

 Get the help you need

 Management consultants have many natural advantages when applying to business school.
-However, the sheer number of high-quality candidates from this traditional MBA pool makes it imperative that they capitalize on every one of their “uniqueness factors.”
+However, the sheer number of high-quality candidates from this traditional MBA pool makes it imperative that they capitalize on every one of their uniqueness factors.
 But knowing which factors to focus on and which stories will best highlight these factors can be a challenge.